 The end, for some teachers, can result in an unbearably stressful work life for those who can’t seem to adapt.
 It can be easy to begin to hate a job that causes continual stress.
 Hatred for your job leads to a wide variety of side effects that could affect your personal and professional life.
 According to The Huffington Post, individuals who hate their job are more prone to weight gain, lower immune systems, serious illnesses, loss of sleep, and ruined relationships.

 You don’t need to spend the rest of your professional career at a job that you hate.
 If you begin to hate your profession as a K-12 school teacher job and still feel teaching is your calling, you do have other options.

-Alternative Careers for Teachers:
+Second Career for Teachers:

 If you don’t want a drastic change, you can try to find a job teaching at a community, private, or public college.
 College professors, like their K-12 counterparts, spend their time teaching classes, grading papers, helping students, and conducting private research.